 Dir.: Frances O’Connor; Cast: Emma Mackey, Alexandra Dowling, Amelia Gething, Fionn Whitehead, Oliver Jackson-Cohen, Adrian Dunbar; UK/US 2022, 130 min.

-The plot turns on the letter episode: O’Connor does not go with the quiet, introverted passive suffering of three women – she hurtles headlong into Thomas Hardy territory and ‘Jude the Obscure’.
+The plot turns on the letter episode: O’Connor does not go with the submissive suffering of the three women – she hurtles headlong into Thomas Hardy territory and ‘Jude the Obscure’.
 But although Branwell is a less evil creature than Hardy’s Arabella, he still plays God to the detriment of the lovers.

-DoP Nanu Segal makes nature as foreboding as the lovers’ souls with the English countryside brooding in the murkiest of hues with the camera exploring the ghostly atmosphere of the moors in gloomy tracking shots.
+DoP Nanu Segal makes nature as foreboding as the lovers’ souls with the English countryside blossoming in tune with the lovers’ springtime emotions and brooding in the murkiest of winter hues, as the camera exploring the ghostly atmosphere of the moors in gloomy tracking shots.
 Haworth, the village, where Emily is seen as an outsider, is shown as a bastion of local traders and shopkeepers.

-Abel Korzenioski’s gothic score is overbearing at times but the self-defeating story perseveres with its passionate tale of woe.
-The only fault in this gut-wrenching tale about a woman colliding with a world run by men is the self-indulgent running time that takes away the sting of the bitter male/female confrontations.
-Although O’Connor plays fast and lose with a few literary facts this no place for anaemic scholarly retrospection – EMILY is a drama seen through the prism of female emancipation; a vivid re-imagining of what could have been.
+Abel Korzenioski’s Gothic score ramps up the romance but the self-defeating story perseveres with its passionate tale of woe.
+The only slight drawback in this gut-wrenching tale about a woman colliding with a world run by men is the self-indulgent running time that takes away the sting of the bitter male/female confrontations.
+Although O’Connor plays fast and lose with a few literary facts this is no place for anaemic scholarly retrospection – Emily is a drama seen through the prism of female emancipation; a vivid re-imagining of what could have been.
 AS

 ON RELEASE FROM OCTOBER 14 2022